 Google encroaches you from everywhere, knows and controls almost everything you do on the Web.

-Despite being aware of Google’s domination of the Web I had a really scary moment one day when Google started to advertise medication to me on completely unrelated sites about technology.
+Despite being aware of Google’s domination of the Web I had a really scary moment one day.
+Why?

 Google is Scary!

-The scariest thing was that it happened on a clean browser where I delete cookies, including Google cookies after each session.
+The scariest thing was that it happened on a clean browser where I deleted cookies, including Google cookies after each session.
 How the heck did they know?

 In fact I didn’t even want to find out anymore.
 I was scared enough that they knew it already.

 I have tried to become independent from Google over the years as the corporation gradually became scarier over time.
 Why?
 Think about it:

 - Google co-authored CISPA to allow the government to spy on you